galaxyproject/training-material/topics/imaging/tutorials/multiplex-tissue-imaging-TMA/tutorial.md

 # Conclusion

-In this tutorial, we demonstrated a complete multiplex tissue imaging analysis workflow performed entirely in a web browser using Galaxy-MTI.
+In this tutorial, we demonstrated a complete multiplex tissue imaging analysis workflow performed entirely in a web browser using Galaxy-ME.
 Using an example tissue microarray imaged with cylic immunofluoresence provided by MCMICRO, we...

   - Corrected illumination between imaging tiles
   - Stitched and registered input images to produce a single, pyramidal OME-TIFF image that is viewable in multiple built-in interactive viewing tools (Avivator, Vitessce)